 Italy has only been a nation since 1861, prior to which it was last unified as part of the Roman Empire.
-It has wielded powerful influence as the headquarters of Catholicism, and Italy’s dynamic city-states set the modern era in motion with the Renaissance.
+It has wielded powerful influence as Catholicism's headquarters, and Italy’s dynamic city-states set the modern era in motion with the Renaissance.
 Italian unity was won in blood, fusing north and south in a dysfunctional yet enduring marriage.
-Even today, Italy still feels like a powerfully distinct collection of regions, existing in a present that has deep roots in the past.
+Even today, Italy feels like a powerfully distinct collection of regions, existing in a present that has roots in the past.

 Etruscans, Greeks & Wolf-Raised Twins